-Level 1-2 Cambridge National Certificate in Health and Social Care
+Level 2 Health and Social Care (exam board: NCFE CACHE)

 “Doing health and social care really made me stop and think about why people need support and the positive impact that the support can have on themselves and their relationships with others.
 Researching about different agencies including charities such as Childline and Age UK was interesting because it made me understand the different circumstances people go through in their lives and that sometimes they need to talk it through with people who can help them.”
 Juliette

 Key Stage 4 Health and Social Care is an ideal qualification for those pupils who want a broad background in health and social care or are considering a career in the care profession.
 Examples of employment which this course can support with might include: nursery nursing, social work, care assistant work and working with children or people with learning difficulties and disabilities.

 “I absolutely loved learning about topics relating to quality care.
 I didn’t know much about the rights that service users have in health and social care but understanding about different regulatory bodies like the Care Quality Commission and Ofsted have made me realise how accountable services are and how they must ensure that everybody is treated equally and fairly.
 Doing work placements has really supported my own development and skills and I understand why it’s so important to adjust your communication skills when working with different groups of people.
 Work experience definitely made me more confident!”
 Phoebe

 Health and Social Care is a diverse subject which aims to give students a breadth of knowledge about the care, health and early years sectors.
 Students engage with topical and relevant issues which surround the development of care in today’s society.